tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the client sends its ClientHello message to the server, the server MAY respond with a HelloRetryRequest message.
 The HelloRetryRequest message, as well as the cookie extension, is defined in TLS 1.3.
-The HelloRetryRequest message contains a stateless cookie generated using the technique of {{RFC2522}}.
+The HelloRetryRequest message contains a stateless cookie (see {{RFC8446}}; section 4.2.2).
 The client MUST retransmit the ClientHello with the cookie added as an extension.
 The server then verifies the cookie and proceeds with the handshake only if it is valid.
 This mechanism forces the attacker/client to be able to receive the cookie, which makes DoS attacks